hyperhq/docs.hyper.sh-pi/Feature/pod.md

 When something is said to have the same lifetime as a pod, such as a _[rootfs](../Feature/rootfs.md)_, that means that it exists as long as that pod (with that UID) exists.
 If that pod is deleted for any reason, even if an identical replacement is created, the related thing (e.g. volume) is also destroyed and created anew.

-_Pod_ is constrained to availabity zone.
+_Pod_ is constrained to an availability zone.
 There is no way to migrate a pod to a different zone except to recreate it.
 Pod name is regional, e.g. no two pods in the same region can have the same pod name.

 Pod Spec
 -------------------------